-Kevin Horne knew something was wrong the moment he arrived at Orgreave, South Yorkshire.
-It was June 18, 1984, and the miners strike had been underway for several weeks.
+Kevin Horne knew something was wrong the moment he arrived at Orgreave.
+It was the 18th of June, 1984 and the miners strike had been underway for several weeks.
 Horne, a 35-year-old pit worker from South Yorkshire, was a regular on the picket line and had become used to clambering over fences and crossing streams to avoid the police road blocks set up to hamper the striking miners.
 This morning, however, was different.
 "The police never stopped us," he says.
 "They normally stopped us wherever we went picketing.
-It was very odd."
+It were very odd."

 In hindsight, Horne was one of the lucky ones.
 Those left on the picket line would find themselves subject to cavalry charges and beaten with truncheons.
 At Snig Hill police station in Sheffield, Horne watched as others were brought in with blood pouring down their faces, medical attention withheld until it was demanded by solicitors.
 Exactly what happened that day has always been disputed.
 Thirty-two years on, the police maintain that the protest quickly boiled over into violence, and they were forced to respond in kind.
 The miners remember it differently.

 It took 27 years for the truth to emerge about Hillsborough.
 Survivors and the families of the 96 people who died in Britain's worst ever sporting disaster were forced to fight for nearly three decades to make public what they had always known.
 Finally, after hearing 296 days of evidence from more than 500 witnesses, the longest inquests in British legal history ended in April this year when a jury in Warrington ruled that the victims were unlawfully killed.
 The fans were exonerated from blame by a verdict that declared supporters had played no part in causing the tragic events of that day.